abruere/workingoo/README.md

 You just have to click "_Deploy to netlify_" above and follow the instructions to deploy.

 Please refer to [deployment docs section](./docs/deployment.md) for more details or alternatives.

+### Branches for continuous deployment

+- `dev` for development and test environment
+- `workingoo` for live environment, automatically deployed after any commit on this branch
+- `master` is used to pull changes from upstream